musthu1837/Filestorage/README.md

 # Filestorage
-A basic Decentralized application to store file on blockchian NodeMoudles folder is not given due to its size.
-You can install dependencies while running on your machine.
+A basic Decentralized application to store file on blockchian using IPFS You can install dependencies by running on command npm -i on your machine.